Hathoute/UnsafeCLR/README.md

 ## Warnings

-- This library uses low-level hacks and may break with future CLR versions.
+- This library uses low-level patching and may break with future CLR versions.
 - Not suitable for use in high-security or production-critical environments.
 - Ensure method signatures match exactly (return types and parameters).

 ## Example Use Cases

-- Unit testing and mocking legacy methods
+- Mocking static methods
 - Hot-fixing logic in running apps (debugging/instrumentation)
-- Intercepting third-party method calls in plugins or modding environments

 ### Example: Replace an Instance Method